Two additional COVID-19 deaths reported in Rowan County - Salisbury Post

 SALISBURY — County health officials reported two additional COVID-19 deaths on Tuesday.

-One of those deaths was among someone outside of a local congregate care facility.
-The other was reported at The Laurels, which reports three deaths.
+One of those deaths was someone outside of a local congregate care facility.
+The other was at The Laurels, which has reported three deaths.
 The Laurels is among the local facilities with current outbreaks.

-That amounts to 152 deaths, with 62 reported outside of such facilities.
+The total is now 152 deaths, with 62 reported outside of such facilities.
 The average age among the deaths remains 80.

 The county reported 80 additional cases on Tuesday, which totals 7,134 cases since March, with 24.5% of those currently active and 5,231 recovered.
 The plurality, or 27.6%, are among those aged 18-35.